What are the Best Insulation Options for New Homes? (Spray Foam vs Fiberglass vs Cellulose)

 Spray foam is also Class One Fire Rated for the attic, which means it won’t serve as a catalyst if there is a fire.
 It also doesn’t retain water, so it won’t promote mold or mildew growth.

 The downside of spray foam insulation is that it is more expensive than the other options.

 Best Open Wall Cavity Insulation for New Homes: Spray Foam, Fiberglass, or Wet Applied Cellulose

 Insulating the open wall cavities of your new home is a must if you want to keep your home nice and comfortable.

 Much like the attic, and the rest of your home, you want a material that will create an air barrier and will stop air leakage.
 Your best options are spray foam, fiberglass batts, and wet applied cellulose.

 When insulation works properly, it impacts the conduction – heat transfer – and the convection – air flow – which can both impact the comfort and energy efficiency of your home.

 Fiberglass insulation can be installed in the open wall cavities in batts or rolls.

-Wet applied cellulose is installed differently than a regular back of cellulose.
+Wet applied cellulose is installed differently than a regular pack of cellulose.
 The material is mixed with a bonding agent and then sprayed into the wall cavity.
 If mixed properly, the wet cellulose sticks to the cavity without the netting required for dry blown cellulose.